HMC-Makerspace/MAKE/MAKE-website/md/faq.md

 ## Can my club meet here?

 Yes!
-If your club plans on meeting in the makerspace, we ask that you email makerspace-management-l@hmc.edu to make sure that the time does not conflict with other clubs.
+If your club plans on meeting in the makerspace, we ask that you email makerspace-management-l@g.hmc.edu to make sure that the time does not conflict with other clubs.

 ## What can a steward help me with?